Haivision/srt/docs/API-functions.md

 **NOTES:**

-1. The socket used here may be [bound by `srt_bind`](#srt_bind) from upside (or binding and connection can be done in one function, [`srt_connect_bind`](#srt_connect_bind)) so that it uses a predefined network interface or local outgoing port.
-This is optional in case of caller-listener arrangement, but obligatory for rendezvous arrangement.
+1. The socket used here may be [bound by `srt_bind`](#srt_bind) before connecting, or binding and connection can be done in one function ([`srt_connect_bind`](#srt_connect_bind)), such that it uses a predefined network interface or local outgoing port.
+This is optional in the case of a caller-listener arrangement, but obligatory for a rendezvous arrangement.
 If not used, the binding will be done automatically to `INADDR_ANY` (which binds on all interfaces) and port 0 (which makes the system assign the port automatically).

-2. This function is used for both connecting to the listening peer in caller-listener arrangement, and calling the peer in rendezvous mode.
+2. This function is used for both connecting to the listening peer in a caller-listener arrangement, and calling the peer in rendezvous mode.
 For the latter, the [`SRTO_RENDEZVOUS`](../docs/APISocketOptions.md#SRTO_RENDEZVOUS) flag must be set to true prior to calling this function, and binding, as described in #1,